What are Overrides?

 Manual Temporary Basal Rate

-• The basal rate and duration can be selected
+• Select basal rate and duration

 What differentiates this feature from the overrides described above is that it only impacts your basal rate and the Looper can leave their gear behind.
 For example, this feature is helpful for swimming or other sports where it’s not practical to carry your link and/or phone with you.